pepitito0/BetterDiscordThemeMasterFile/README.md

 # Join My Discord servers

-To join my theme Discord channel use the link: https://discord.gg/5BtB3Tc
+To join my theme Discord server use the link: https://discord.gg/5BtB3Tc

-To join my gaming Discord channel use the link: https://discord.gg/QVCK3bt
+To join my gaming Discord server use the link: https://discord.gg/QVCK3bt

+# Themes/Support/Suggestions

 Make sure to have Dark mode and BetterDiscord Blue enabled to make sure all things work correctly.
 These can be found under "Core" under BetterDiscord / BandagedBD settings.